mozilla-spidermonkey/embenchen/micro/wasmloop.md

 since v0 at ebb3 is either the original v0 or the new value v2, restored after the call to f.
-Clearly v0 and v2 have the same value, but they are not the same SSA value since they are two different definitons.
+Clearly v0 and v2 have the same value, but they are not the same SSA value since they are two different definitions.

 ### When and how to insert copies